Steve Martin: Personal life

 In July 2004, Martin purchased what he believed to be Landschaft mit Pferden (Landscape with Horses), a 1915 work by Heinrich Campendonk, from a Paris gallery for approximately €700,000.
-Fifteen months later, the painting was sold at Christie's auction to a Swiss businesswoman for €500,000.
+Fifteen months later, he sold the painting at a Christie's auction to a Swiss businesswoman for €500,000.
+The painting was later discovered to be a forgery.
 Police believe the fake Campendonk originated from a collection devised by a German forgery ring led by Wolfgang Beltracchi, pieces from which had been sold to French galleries.
 Martin only discovered the fact that the painting had been fake many years after it had been sold at the auction.
 Concerning the experience, Martin said that the Beltracchis "were quite clever in that they gave it a long provenance and they faked labels, and it came out of a collection that mingled legitimate pictures with faked pictures."

-Martin served on the Los Angeles County Museum of Art board of trustees from 1984 to 2004.
+Martin was on the Los Angeles County Museum of Art board of trustees from 1984 to 2004.
 Martin assisted in launching the National Endowment for Indigenous Visual Arts (NEIVA), a fund to support Australian Indigenous artists in 2021.
 Martin has supported Indigenous Australian painting previously.
 He organized an exhibition in 2019 with Gagosian Gallery titled "Desert Painters of Australia", which featured art by George Tjungurrayi and Emily Kame Kngwarreye.

-Martin suffers from tinnitus; the condition was first attributed to filming a pistol-shooting scene for Three Amigos in 1986, but Martin later clarified that the tinnitus was actually from years of listening to loud music and performing in front of noisy crowds.
+Martin has tinnitus; the condition was first attributed to filming a pistol shooting scene for Three Amigos in 1986, but Martin later clarified that the tinnitus was actually from years of listening to loud music and performing in front of noisy crowds.

 Influences

-Martin has stated that his comedy influences include Charlie Chaplin, Laurel and Hardy, Jack Benny, Jerry Lewis and Woody Allen.
+Martin has said that his comedy influences include Charlie Chaplin, Laurel and Hardy, Jack Benny, Jerry Lewis, and Woody Allen.

-Martin stated, on The Late Show with Stephen Colbert, that Jerry Seinfeld is one of his "retro heroes", "a guy who came up behind me and is better than I am.
+On The Late Show with Stephen Colbert, he mentioned that Jerry Seinfeld is one of his "retro heroes", "a guy who came up behind me and is better than I am.
 I think he's fantastic, I love to listen to him, he almost puts me at peace.
 I love to listen to him talk".

-Martin's offbeat, ironic, and deconstructive style of humor has influenced many comedians during his career.
-This includes Tina Fey, Steve Carell, Conan O'Brien, Jon Stewart, Stephen Colbert, Robert Smigel, Bo Burnham, and Jordan Peele.
-Singer and composer Mike Patton cited Steve Martin as an early influence and said that he identified with Martin.
+Martin's offbeat, ironic, and deconstructive style of humor has influenced many comedians during his career including Tina Fey, Steve Carell, Conan O'Brien, Jon Stewart, Stephen Colbert, Robert Smigel, Bo Burnham, and Jordan Peele.
+Singer and composer Mike Patton cited Steve Martin as being an early influence saying that he identifies with Martin.

 Filmography

 Awards and nominations

+Martin has received several accolades including an Academy Honorary Award, an Emmy Award, five Grammy Awards, and a Screen Actors Guild Award, as well as nominations for eight Golden Globe Awards and two Tony Awards.
+The Guardian named him one of the best actors never to have received an Academy Award nomination.